baubrun/Covid19-QC/README.md

 <br>

 ### Coronavirus QC
-I built a web scrapper and Api that presents the latest status of Coronavirus in Quebec.<br>
+I built a web scrapper and API that presents the latest status of Coronavirus in Quebec.<br>
 Backend technology: Python and Flask <br>
 Frontend technology: React <br>